 - On beautiful days hang your laundry outside on a line to dry.

 - In the evenings, start up your grill and enjoy your meals outdoors.
-Turn off the hot oven or stove and head outside.
+Turn off the oven or stove and head outside.

 - If your home has a ceiling fan turn it on to move the fresh air around your rooms.
-Fans have a wonderful cooling effect on people.

 - Set your hot water heater to 120 degrees and make sure to insulate it.
 Insulate the pipe that leads from the water heater at least 5 feet.
 You can save 7-11% of your water heating costs.